Why Does My Dog Hump?

 Ask for Help

-When a dog appears to obsessively hump, or the behavior increases in intensity, you may need assistance from a certified canine behavior consultant.
-Keep track of when your dog engages in the behavior and make note of its frequency and intensity.
-This is helpful information that you and a trainer or consultant can use to decipher why your dog may be doing this behavior and how it can be helped.
+When a dog appears to hump compulsively, or if the behavior increases in intensity, you may need assistance from a certified canine behavior consultant.
+Keep track of when your dog engages in the behavior and make a note of its frequency and intensity.
+This is helpful information that you and a trainer or consultant can use to decipher why your dog may be humping and what you can do to help.